 Bridgeway participates in the retirement plan of its parent company, Centene.
 Centene has a defined contribution plan which covers substantially all of its employees who work at least 1,000 hours in a twelve consecutive month period and are at least twenty-one years of age.
 Under the plan, eligible employees may contribute a percentage of their base salary, subject to certain limitations.
 Centene may elect to match a portion of the employees' contribution.
-Bridgeway's expense related to matching contributions to the plan was approximately \$162,000 for the year ended September 30, 2016.
+Bridgeway's expense related to matching contributions to the plan was approximately \$139,000 and \$162,000 for the years ended September 30, 2017 and 2016, respectively.